Top 5 Predictions for AI in 2022

 Can we ever really predict what will happen in the next 365 days with such a volatile and unpredictable topic as artificial intelligence?
 “Artificial intelligence” has been a huge buzzword over the past few years and we don’t anticipate it slowing down anytime soon.
-Surprisingly, according to Forbes, only 23% of respondents had incorporated AI into their processes and service offerings.
-We expect to see a significant increase in this figure starting in 2019.
+Most companies have incorporated AI into some part of their daily processes, but according to a recent MIT study, most businesses “still have a long way to go to generate substantial financial benefits with AI.”
+That’s despite 75% of respondents to the study saying that AI helps their organization with their decision-making processes!
+We expect to see a significant increase in emphasis to financial benefits with AI in the professional world starting in 2022 and moving into the new year.

-Did the predictions you made for 2018 turn out to be true?
-This may seem like a crazy task, but we are going to try to give five predictions for artificial intelligence in 2019.
+Did any of the predictions you made for this year turn out to be true?
+This may seem like a crazy task, but we are going to try to give five predictions for artificial intelligence in 2022 and beyond.
 Leave us a comment and let us know if you agree (or if you think our predictions are too far-fetched) – we would love to hear either way!

 1. The rise of the Digital Worker and RPA